 Salary Range and benefits:

 Health/dental/vision insurance; generous vacation and sickleave, paid holidays, sabbatical and life leave policies.

-Send a cover letter, resume and two writing samples to careers@CVNM.org with “Donor Relations Manager” by April 7, 2019.
+Send a cover letter, resume and two writing samples to careers@CVNM.org with “Donor Relations Manager”.
 No phone calls please.

 CVNM is committed to creating a diverse environment and is proudto be an equal opportunity employer.
 All qualified candidates will beconsidered regardless of race, color, age, ethnicity, religion, nationalorigin, pregnancy, sexual orientation, gender identity, genetic information,sex, marital status, disability, status as a U.S. veteran, or any other legallyprotected category.